-In this podcast episode, Tania encourages you to start to take action before you feel ready.
+Why you should start to take action on your entrepreneurial idea before you feel ready.

 Starting your own business can feel like a daunting task.
 There are many things to consider, and you may feel at times like you don't have the skills or knowledge necessary to succeed.